5 min read

 - 1 Tbsp. olive oil or olive oil spray

 - 2 Tbsp. brown sugar

 - Other items needed: Baking pan and parchment paper

-In the meantime, blend seasoning ingredients together in a small bowl including the brown sugar, cinnamon, salt and smoked paprika.
+2. As the pistachios roast, blend seasoning ingredients together in a small bowl including the brown sugar, cinnamon, salt and smoked paprika.

 Mushroom Naan Flatbread Pizza

 - Serves 4 Serving size: 1 slice

 - 1 whole-wheat Stonefire naan original flatbread

 - ¼ cup shredded hard cheese of your choice (asiago, parmesan, gouda, etc.)